12. Be radically honest and transparent

 This is also the company famous for its "Keeper Test"—managers regularly ask themselves which of their employees they would fight to keep if those employees were preparing to leave for another company.
 Anyone who doesn't make the cut is promptly fired with a considerable severance package.
 Better to buy off detractors and free room for star players than slowly decline into the sunk-cost fallacy swamp.
 "Adequate performance gets a generous severance package".

-Despite the continual risk of being fired and at-times brutal peer reviews (or, who knows, maybe because of), Netflix is consistently ranked as one of the tech world's favorite places to work—among the top 10 or 20 American companies on GlassDoor.
+Despite the continual risk of being fired and at-times brutal peer reviews (or, who knows, maybe because of), Netflix is consistently ranked as one of the tech world's favorite places to work—among the release from the company.
 Maybe radical transparency works.

 For Netflix, radical "candor" is less about clarity in communication than making room for personal growth and trust.
 Most of us tend towards stagnation because we surround ourselves with people unwilling to critique us.
 Perhaps it comes from a good place: our friends don't want to hurt us.
 Perhaps it comes from a more nefarious place: we self-select an entourage of yes-men to feel better about ourselves.
 Whatever the cause, the end result is complacency at best and spiritual death at worst.
 Honest third-party feedback is the fuel of personal development.